fpjohnston/TECO-64/doc/search.md

 explicitly defined search string will be used.
 This saves having to retype a complex or lengthy search string on successive search commands.
-Normally searches are "unbounded" - they search from the current position to the end of the text buffer (or in the case of backwards searches, until the beginning of the buffer).
+Normally searches are "unbounded" - they search from the current position to the end of the edit buffer (or in the case of backwards searches, until the beginning of the buffer).
 A bounded search, however, will only search from the current position to the specified bound limit.
 If the search string is found within the bound limits, the pointer is positioned immediately after the last character in the string.
 If the